 **Program made possible by influx of federal resources to tackle the opioid crisis**

 In observance of Women’s History Month, Congresswomen Annie Kuster (NH-02) and Jackie Walorski (IN-02) today introduced a resolution honoring the life and legacy of Anna Mae Hays, the first woman to achieve the rank of general in the United States military.

-(Washington, DC) – Yesterday, Congresswoman Annie Kuster (NH-02), a member of the House Committee on Veterans' Affairs, met with Department of Veteran Affairs Secretary David Shulkin, as part of a meeti
+(Concord, NH) - Congresswoman Annie Kuster (NH-02), a member of the House Committee on Veterans' Affairs, released the following statement on the firing of Department of Veterans Affairs Secretary David Shulkin: